Transnational

 Professor Matej Blenkuš, lecturer Mitja Zorc, University of Ljubljana, Faculty of Architecture

-Professor Alison J. Clarke, University of Applied Arts Vienna, Design History and Theory
+Prof Alison J. Clarke, Design History & Theory, University of Applied Arts Vienna

 Funded by the FWF Austrian Science Fund under grant number P 33248